EscapedShadows/Api-Hostify/README.md

-SOME FILES ARE NOT THERE YET BE PATIENT!
+SOME FILES ARE NOT AVAILABLE YET.
+PLEASE BE PATIENT.

 # API Hostify

-A project by EscapedShadows for **everyone** for **Free**.
+A project by EscapedShadows for **everyone** and completely **Free**.

 ---

 API Hostify is an open-source project maintained by EscapedShadows, licensed under the Apache 2.0 License.

-API Hostify allows anyone to quickly turn any Python-supporting device into a simple JSON API.
+API Hostify enables anyone to quickly transform any Python-supporting device into a simple JSON API.

 There are three versions of API Hostify: